abwilf/Standard-Grid/README.md

 4. I don't like waiting around for my code to finish, so in addition to the ETA you'll find in `status.py`, I wrote myself a function to email me when my program has finished.
 It uses [mailgun](https://www.mailgun.com/), which is free up to a large number of emails each month.
 If you want to leverage this part of the code, get a `mailgun_secrets.json` file with your API key and modify the code in `generate.py` to point to it.
 Then replace `email_args=None` with the correct object and you'll be ready to go.

-5. A tiny but fun optimization: I usually open another screen and type `watch python3 status.py $hash`, so that screen always contains the real time status of the search.
+5. A tiny but fun optimization: I usually open a screen and enter `watch python3 status.py $hash`, so that screen always contains the real time status of the search.
 6. Using linux screen with Standard-Grid is particularly helpful, but since I find it cumbersome to remember all of the different screen commands, I wrote some aliases in my `~/.bashrc` that I include here.
 The `PS1` line changes my command prompt so the name of the current screen is the first thing I see.
 The other lines are described below.
 ```bash
 PS1="[$(echo ${STY} | cut -d '.' -f2)]"